 top of page

-Empowering youth, women, and communities through literacy, education, and sustainable livelihoods
+Empowering youth, women, and communities through literacy, education, water, and sustainable livelihoods

 Emerging Voices

-February 2025: Our 3rd anthology of short stories by young Moroccans is in print!
+Our 3rd anthology of short stories by young Moroccans is in print!
 What better way to inspire literacy in the next generation than to give young people a platform to speak their mind, tell their stories, and share with the world.
 Imagine the excitement when they see their words in print.
-Our goal is to nurture and elevate young voices rarely heard, with emphasis on rural — whether essays about life challenges, creative short stories, or retellings of oral tales almost forgotten.
+Our goal is to nurture and elevate young voices rarely heard, with emphasis on rural — whether essays about life, creative short stories, or retellings of oral tales almost forgotten.

-We are thrilled that two of our young writers, Ghizlane Derouich and Rim Berrada, were honored with the Costa Goldex Young Writer's Prize at the Marrakech English Book Festival in January!
-Thank you Costa Coffee!!
+We're thrilled that two of the young writers, Ghizlane Derouich and Rim Berrada, were honored with the Costa Goldex Young Writer's Prize at the Marrakech English Book Festival in January!
+Thank you Costa Coffee.
 Learn more.

 "The Women's Work Center is not just a physical space.
 It is a symbol of hope and change.
 It reminds us that together, we can create a world where women are celebrated and empowered."